 3. Hosting considerations.

 If you’re paying £2.99 a month you’re probably getting what you pay for.
 At the other end of the scale, you can have a private dedicated server.
 This can cost a lot of money to set up but it’ll give you full control over your web space and often very good account management and technical support to go with it.

-If you don’t have anyone looking after the wellbeing of your site or want to discuss your options, please do get in touch, you can call the team on 01256 614 921
+If you don’t have anyone looking after the wellbeing of your site or want to discuss your hosting options, please do get in touch on 01256 614 921